hfink/matchbox/README.txt

-This project contains sources to efficiently extract Mel-Feature-Cepstral-Coefficients from a given audio stream on Apple iOS / OSX.
+This project contains sources to efficiently extract Mel-Frequency-Cepstral-Coefficients from a given audio stream on Apple iOS / OSX.

-It further includes a game prototype called "MatchBox" which uses these features in order to compare two spoken words for similarity.
+It further includes a game prototype called "MatchBox" which applies dynamic time warping on these MFCC features in order to compare two spoken words for similarity.

 For more information, please visit http://hfink.eu/matchbox